 Physician / Doctor, Rehabilitation Medicine Salary

-The average salary for a Physician / Doctor, Rehabilitation Medicine is $201,380 per year.
-Pay for this job does not change much by experience, with the most experienced earning only a bit more than the least.
-Most people with this job move on to other positions after 20 years in this field.
+The average salary for a Physician / Doctor, Rehabilitation Medicine is $200,675 per year.
+This job's pay does not change very much with experience.
+Most people move on to other jobs if they have more than 20 years' experience in this field.

 Job Description for Physician / Doctor, Rehabilitation Medicine